 New Nectar Scheme

-Sainsbury’s has recently launched the “New Nectar” scheme in Wales and the Isle of Wight.
+Sainsbury’s has recently launched the “New Nectar” scheme.
 Essentially, it’s a switch to a digital app-based system.
 Shoppers will still be able to collect their usual 1 Nectar point be £1 spent in-store.

 But, the new scheme is meant to reward shoppers with Nectar points for choosing weekly offers similar to Cashback Apps such as Shopmium.
-Offers are based on stuff they normally buy in Sainsbury’s so should benefit cardholders.
+Offers are based on stuff they normally buy in Sainsbury’s so it should benefit cardholders.

 Nectar Cardholders will be able to tell Sainsbury’s which offers they do and don’t like.
 Plus, they’ll be able to select five permanent offers to get points on continuously.